Our Guide to

 In the far north of the country, Tigray is the most ancient dating back more than 3 milleniums.
 It forms part of the country’s historical circuit, home to the Yeha Temple, the oldest monument and over one hundred rock hewn churches between the towns of Adigrat and Mekelle.
 Filled with treasures like the prayer cross of the first bishop of Ethiopia, the Abraha Atsbha and Wukro Cherkos are the most accessible.
 One for males only is the notable Tigray 6th century Debre Damo which is nestled on a cliff that is only accessible by rope (and for men).

-Ethiopia holidays in the North
+Ethiopia safaris in the North

 Geladas are also known as the sacred heart due to the naked patch of bright skin on their chests.
 Striking in appearance, these baboons are only found in the highlands and their primary source of food is grass.